 Is PWM a Good Charge Controller?

 After learning about PWM solar charge controller settings, let’s check if PWM is a good charge controller or not.
-Charge controllers are unnecessary for the vast majority of solar buyers.
+Charge controllers are necessary for the vast majority of solar buyers.
 Rooftop or ground-mount solar installations with a battery backup are virtually always linked to the electric grid, and if your battery is fully charged, your excess solar energy will be rerouted there automatically.

 If you want to establish a small off-grid solar energy system with battery backup, you should consider getting a charge controller to ensure that your battery is properly charged.
 A PWM charge controller should suffice for relatively small batteries paired with low-output solar panels.
 An MPPT charge controller may be appropriate for more complex DIY solar projects with higher output panels.